hexagonix/Doc/Hexagon/README.en.md

 The number of system calls may vary with new Hexagon releases, as the tendency is for most non-critical functions to be moved to libraries, not staying in the core.
 However, with the natural evolution of the kernel, other functions and calls can be implemented.

-At this time, there are [68 system calls](SYSCALL.en.md) that are exposed to the user environment by Hexagon.
-To do so, it implements an interrupt system that is accessible by any application via interrupt 69h (`int 69h`).
+At this time, there are [71 system calls](SYSCALL.en.md) that are exposed to the user environment by Hexagon.
+To do so, it implements an interrupt system that is accessible by any application via interrupt 80h (`int 80h`), the same vector traditionally used by Unix-like systems.

 The format for passing parameters to the Hexagon interrupt handler is a mix of what is observed for what is implemented in MS-DOS and BSD systems.
 Some of the parameters are passed on the stack (as in BSD systems), while other parameters are passed through registers (as in MS-DOS), as follows: